Kiri23/customReactRenderer/README.md

 # React-to-LaTeX Renderer

 A custom React renderer that converts React components to LaTeX code using React Reconciler.
 This project demonstrates how to create a custom renderer that supports all React features including hooks, context, and conditional rendering.
+Created by Cursor.

 ## 🚀 Features